 Enhancement of Municipal Solid Waste Management towards a model city in ASEAN

-The ASEAN Municipal Solid Waste Management Enhancement (AMUSE) project was launched at the ASEAN regional level on March 30-31, 2023, in Bali, Indonesia, with project team members from Cambodia, Myanmar, Laos, Vietnam, and Thailand taking part in the event.
+The ASEAN Municipal Solid Waste Management Enhancement (AMUSE) project was launched at the ASEAN regional level on 30 March 2023, in Bali, Indonesia, with project team members from Cambodia, Myanmar, Laos, Vietnam and Thailand taking part in the event.
+Representatives from AMUSE’s partners and implementing agencies in Thailand, namely the Pollution Control Department, the Department of Environmental Quality Promotion (DEQP), and Yasothon Municipality joined the event.
 Participants from other countries such as Indonesia, Malaysia, Singapore, and Germany were also present, along with the ASEAN Working Group on Environmentally Sustainable Cities.

 Alvaro Zurita